didijazz/didijazz.github.io/resume/index.md

 ## Part-Time Admin Assistant

-Sydney music events small business owner of 15+ years with all-rounder marketing, IT and bookkeeping skills transitioning into a part-time office admin support role in Perth.
+Sydney small business owner with 15+ years of all-rounder marketing, IT and bookkeeping experience transitioning into a part-time office admin support role in Perth.

 Key qualifiers include: